 You can include your bank’s routing number and your account number on your Form 1040, or you can submit Form 8888 with your tax return specifying up to three bank accounts to split up your refund for direct deposit.
 You can also use that form if you want to purchase savings bonds with some or all of your refund money.

 If you e-file but opt for a paper check, it usually takes about a month to receive your refund, says Barbara Weltman, author of J.K.
-Lasser’s 1001 Deductions & Tax Breaks 2021.
-It usually takes about two months to receive your refund if you file a paper return and request a paper check, she says, although processing of paper returns had been delayed significantly last year because of COVID-related shutdowns.
+Lasser’s 1001 Deductions & Tax Breaks 2022.
+It usually takes about two months to receive your refund if you file a paper return and request a paper check, she says.

 How Do I Check My Refund Status?